finos/common-domain-model/documentation/source/documentation.rst

 Legal Agreement
 ---------------

 The CDM provides a digital representation of the legal agreements that govern financial contracts and workflows.
-The benefits are:
+The benefits of this digital representation are summarized below:

 * **Supporting marketplace initiatives to streamline and standardise legal agreements** with a comprehensive digital representation of such agreements.
-While the initial scope is focused on the ISDA legal agreements, it is not limited to those.
-As an example, as a follow-up from work to represent security lending contracts and associated lifecycle events, the CDM will look to represent the associated governing legal agreements (such as GMSLA for stock loan).
 * **Providing a comprehensive representation of the financial workflows** by complementing the contract and lifecycle event representation.
 Collateral management is an example of the applicability of such approach, as lifecycle processes require reference to the associated legal agreements (such as the ISDA Initial Margin Credit Support Annex).
 * **Supporting the direct implementation of functional processes** by providing a normalised representation of legal agreements as structured data, as opposed to the unstructured data contained within a full legal text that need to be interpretated first: e.g. for collateral management processes.

+For example, the ISDA Master Agreement is an internationally agreed document which is used to provide certain legal and credit protection for parties who entered into OTC derivatives.
+Parties that execute agreements for OTC derivatives are expected to have bi-lateral Master Agreements with each other that cover an agreed range of transactions.
+The four key components of the Master Agreement are summarized below:

+* **Credit Support Annex (CSA)** defines the terms for the provision of collateral by the parties in derivatives transactions.
+The collateral is required in the event that the party with net negative exposure fails to fulfill its obligations in the contractual product.
+Collateral can be provided in the form of cash, securities, or other agreed assets.
+The first posting of collateral for a contractual product is known as the initial margin.
+Subsequent incremental additions or subtractions are known as the variation margin.
+* **Credit Support Deed** defines the rights of ownership of collataral that has been provided (posted) by a party in a contractual product.
+* **Collateral Transfer Agreement** defines the terms when the collateral is to be held by a custodian.
+* **Security Agreement** defines the securities that are eligible for collateral.

+ISDA provides standard templates for these types of agreements in each applicable jurisdiction, such as the UK, US, France, and Japan.
+The role of a specific agreement template is further qualified by its use for initial margin (IM) or variation margin (VM).
+Updates to the documents are referenced by the year in which they are published.

 Modelling Approach
 ^^^^^^^^^^^^^^^^^^